nloadholtes/synappio-client/Cookbooks/Email-Assurance-for-Email-Marketers.md

         ]
     }

-**Be sure to store the slug, as this will be needed to access the list in the future.**
+Note: Be sure to store the slug, as this will be needed to access the list in the future.

-If you upload a list via URL, you will need to create an empty list and then import using the URL.
-Note: You must provide mapping data in the URL parameters.
+**Import via download URL**

-DataValidation’s automated list maintenance solution, Email Assurance, runs once a day.
-We will analyze any new email data in the system on a daily basis, and any existing data in the system on a weekly basis.
-If you create/import a new list of addresses, you can run a validation job OR wait for Email Assurance to run and validate your email list automatically.
+If you import a list via URL, you will need to create an empty list and then import using the download URL.
+Note: You must provide mapping data in the URL parameters for the email list.

-To create an empty list using a URL, use the endpoint: POST /list
+To create an empty list, use the endpoint: POST /list

 Sample Command: